rse/grunt-traceur-simple/README.md

 Grunt task that uses the Google Traceur compiler to transpile source files from ECMAScript 6 to ECMAScript 5 syntax.
-It supports the passing of arbitrary Traceur options and the use of either the dependent Traceur version of an arbitrary peer-installed Traceur version.
+It supports the passing of arbitrary Traceur options and the use of either the dependent Traceur version or an arbitrary peer-installed Traceur version.

+The independence of the Traceur internals (which options are supported) and the independence of the Traceur version is _the_ killer feature of this Grunt plugin -- in contrast to similar Grunt Traceur integration plugins.

 <p/>
 <img src="https://nodei.co/npm/grunt-traceur-simple.png?downloads=true&stars=true" alt=""/>